nael-xiv/nael-presets/README.md

 The newest addition to the family includes my personal daily driver, based on VanillaEnhance T1.
 This version includes a subtle MagicHDR bloom, and iMMERSE Pro Clarity.
 This version is more performance-demanding than the other presets, but serves as my latest version in enhancing the game's vanilla colours.

-This presets requires a paid iMMERSE Pro shader to function, but it is completely optional.
+This presets requires a paid iMMERSE Pro shader to function fully, but it is completely optional.

+## Preset previews

+Duty gameplay videos using naelgameplay series on my [YouTube](https://www.youtube.com/@nael-is-not-wynning/videos) (in chronological order)

+GPOSE images using naelgpose on my [Twitter](https://x.com/naelwynn_xiv)

 ## Preset Information